freezecoder/umiviewer/README.md

 #Introduction

 A viewer for UMI and metrics file from DropSeq analysis.
-The results of the canal pipeline are used as input to this dashboard viewer.
+The results of the canal single-cell RNASeq pipeline are used as input to this dashboard viewer.
 This code uses the shiny framework ( http://shiny.rstudio.com).

 It is highly recommended that you launch this package using Rstudio (http://www.rstudio.com) (Windows/Mac) if you do not have access to a shiny server installation.

+# Background

+Single-cell RNASeq data requires special bioinformatics processing.
+See the BCBIO example [pipeline](http://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#single-cell-rna-seq) for how to deal with this data.

 # Dependencies